The Patriot (2000 film): Criticism of Benjamin Martin as based on Francis Marion

 The film was harshly criticized in the British press in part because of its connection to Francis Marion, a militia leader in South Carolina known as the "Swamp Fox".
 After the release of The Patriot, the British newspaper The Guardian denounced Marion as "a serial rapist who hunted Red Indians for fun."
-Historian Christopher Hibbert said of Marion:
+Historian Christopher Hibbert told the Daily Express about Marion:

 The truth is that people like Marion committed atrocities as bad, if not worse, than those perpetrated by the British.

 The Patriot does not depict the American character Benjamin Martin as innocent of atrocities; a key plot point revolves around the character's guilt over acts he engaged in, such as torturing, killing, and mutilating prisoners during the French and Indian War, leading him to repentantly repudiate General Cornwallis for the brutality of his men.

 Conservative radio host Michael Graham rejected Hibbert's criticism of Marion in a commentary published in National Review:

 Was Francis Marion a slave owner?
 Was he a determined and dangerous warrior?
 Did he commit acts in an 18th century war that we would consider atrocious in the current world of peace and political correctness?
 As another great American film hero might say: 'You're damn right.'
 "That's what made him a hero, 200 years ago and today."

 Graham also refers to what he describes as "the unchallenged work of South Carolina's premier historian" Dr. Walter Edgar, who claimed in his 1998 South Carolina: A History that Marion's partisans were "a ragged band of both black and white volunteers".

 Amy Crawford, in Smithsonian magazine, stated that modern historians such as William Gilmore Simms and Hugh Rankin have written accurate biographies of Marion, including Simms' The Life of Francis Marion.
 The introduction to the 2007 edition of Simms' book was written by Sean Busick, a professor of American history at Athens State University in Alabama, who wrote:

 Marion deserves to be remembered as one of the heroes of the War for Independence....Francis Marion was a man of his times: he owned slaves, and he fought in a brutal campaign against the Cherokee Indians...Marion's experience in the French and Indian War prepared him for more admirable service.

 During pre-production, the producers debated on whether Martin would own slaves, ultimately deciding not to make him a slave owner.
 This decision received criticism from Spike Lee, who in a letter to The Hollywood Reporter accused the film's portrayal of slavery as being "a complete whitewashing of history".
 Lee wrote that after he and his wife went to see the film, "we both came out of the theatre fuming.
 For three hours The Patriot dodged around, skirted about or completely ignored slavery."
 Gibson himself remarked: "I think I would have made him a slave holder.
 Not to seems kind of a cop-out."